Ernesto-Lima/YourFirstStepsAtTACC/docs/intro_to_command_line/command_line_01.rst

 interface - I could be looking at my Desktop, or the contents of a folder, for example.
 In a Linux command-line interface, we lack the same visual queues to tell us what our location is.
 Instead, we use a command - ``pwd`` (print working directory) - to tell us our present location.
-Try executing this command on Lonestar6:
+Try executing this command on Frontera:

 .. code-block:: console

    $ pwd
-   /home1/03439/wallen
+   /home1/02555/lima

 This home location on the Linux filesystem is unique for each user, and it is roughly analogous to C:\\Users\\username on Windows, or /Users/username on Mac.